 What about balance?

-L’accueil sans faille de l’équipe de Dianova, l’autonomie et la liberté d’initiatives m’ont permis d’apprendre énormément, d’évoluer, de grandir et de construire ma propre identité professionnelle.
+L’accueil sans faille de l’équipe de Vilavi, l’autonomie et la liberté d’initiatives m’ont permis d’apprendre énormément, d’évoluer, de grandir et de construire ma propre identité professionnelle.

 Immersion in a different culture, with different practices, has broadened and enriched my view of the world.
 Being away from my daily environment, my loved ones or even living a way of life different from mine has allowed me to gain autonomy and independence.